trisha-agni/makemore_MLP/README.txt

-(In progress) Description: In this project I have implemented a multilayer perceptron (MLP) character-level language model.
+Description: In this project I have implemented a multilayer perceptron (MLP) character-level language model.

 What I learned: